Zuna0hu/100_day_python/README.md

 - A personal blog and a public API
 - Data analysis projects with Google Trends and App Store data

+## Setup
+- **Operating System**: Linux (Xubuntu virtual machine)
+- **Editor**: Visual Studio Code
+- **Interpreter**: Python 3.10.12 64-bit (Linux built-in Python)
+- **Virtual Environment**: Python 3.10.12 64-bit

+## How to Create an Environment in VS Code
+To set up a local Python environment in VS Code using either a virtual environment (Venv) or Anaconda, follow these steps:

+1. Open the Command Palette by pressing `Ctrl+Shift+P`.
+2. Type and select **Python: Create Environment**.

+This command will present you with options for environment types: **Venv** or **Conda**.

+- **If you select Venv**, you'll be prompted to choose a Python interpreter to use as the base for your new virtual environment.

+After creating the environment, remember to activate it before running your code.
+You can activate an environment in the Command Palette by selecting **Python: Select Interpreter** and choosing the environment you've created.

+For more detailed instructions, refer to the official [VS Code Python environment tutorial](https://code.visualstudio.com/docs/python/environments).

+## Remember to Add `.venv` and `__pycache__` to `.gitignore`
+Make sure to add `.venv` and `__pycache__` to your `.gitignore` file.
+This prevents your virtual environment and Python's compiled bytecode files from being included in version control.

+You can refer to the `.gitignore` file on how to exclude these directories.

 ## Course Goals
 This repo is where I document my journey, track my progress, and showcase my learning as I work through the course.